Paul Signac

 Paul Victor Jules Signac (/siːnˈjɑːk/ seen-YAHK, [pɔl siɲak]; 11 November 1863 – 15 August 1935) was a French Neo-Impressionist painter who, with Georges Seurat, helped develop the artistic technique Pointillism.

+A keen sailor, he is best known for his seascapes and views of ports and rivers.

 Biography

-Paul Signac was born in Paris on 11 November 1863.
-Signac studied architecture until, at the age of 18, he decided to pursue a career as a painter after attending an exhibition of Claude Monet's work.
-He sailed on the Mediterranean Sea, visiting the coasts of Europe and painting the landscapes he encountered.
-In later years, he also painted a series of watercolors of French harbor cities.
+Paul-Victor-Jules Signac was born in Paris on 11 November 1863.
+His parents wanted him to study architecture but, as he said, his preference was to draw the Seine.
+He was particularly affected by an 1880 exhibition of Claude Monet's work.
+Signac began boating.

 In 1884 he met Claude Monet and Georges Seurat.
 He was struck by the systematic working methods of Seurat and by his theory of colors and he became Seurat's faithful supporter, friend, and heir with his description of Neo-Impressionism and Divisionism method.
 Under Seurat's influence he abandoned the short brushstrokes of Impressionism to experiment with scientifically-juxtaposed small dots of pure color, intended to combine and blend not on the canvas, but in the viewer's eye, the defining feature of Pointillism.

 The Mediterranean coast is a major theme across Signac's paintings.
 He left the capital each summer, to stay in the south of France in the village of Collioure or at St. Tropez, where he bought a house and invited his friends.
 He envisioned the south of France as the perfect location for a future anarchist utopia.

 Signac, Albert Dubois-Pillet, Odilon Redon, and Seurat were among the founders of the Société des Artistes Indépendants.
 The association began in Paris 29 July 1884 with the organization of massive exhibitions, embracing as their motto, "Neither jury nor awards" (Sans jury ni récompense).
 "The purpose of Société des Artistes Indépendants—based on the principle of abolishing admission jury—is to allow the artists to present their works to public judgement with complete freedom".
 For the following three decades their annual exhibitions flourished and set the trends in art of the early twentieth century.
 Signac was a guiding force in the Société and was its President from 1908 until his death.

 In 1886 Signac met Vincent van Gogh in Paris.
 During 1887 the two artists regularly went to Asnières-sur-Seine together, where they painted such subjects as river landscapes and cafés.
 Initially, Van Gogh chiefly admired Signac's loose painting technique.
-Signac would also meet Toulouse Lautrec who was a friend of Van Gogh.
+Signac also met Toulouse Lautrec, who was a friend of Van Gogh.